pavansaikiran-18/customer-support-auto-triage-Pavan/README.md

 F1-Score

-Metrics are saved as JSON for reproducibility and reporting.
+Evaluation metrics are stored for reproducibility and reporting.

-🌐 Run the REST API
+🌐 Running the API
 python app.py